saltukalakus/auth0-unblock-users/README.md

 # Disclaimer

-As the blocked users will be unblocked after the configured period with <b>`UNBLOCK_DELAY`</b> option , this will be an attack surface for hackers.
+As the blocked users will be unblocked after the configured period with <b>`UNBLOCK_DELAY`</b> option , this could be an attack surface for hackers.
 By using this extension, you accept the risks it may cause.

 # Best Practices